Nursing (Learning Disabilities)

 Computer skills are vital for your academic studies and future employment.
-At UWE computing is an integral part of your course - all lecturers involved with this course will be incorporating e-learning and all modules will require you to use Information Technology (IT) to help you undertake and present your work.
-You will have facilitated session with the tutors to learn how to use our e-learning resources before your first placement.
+At UWE Bristol, computing is an integral part of your course.
+All lecturers involved with it will incorporate e-learning and all modules will require you to use Information Technology (IT) to help you undertake and present your work.
+You will have a facilitated session with the tutors to learn how to use our e-learning resources before your first placement.
 IT facilities are available on all campuses.
-At the main Frenchay Campus there is a 24 hour access to computing facilities, and the Department offers help and support throughout your course.
+At the main Frenchay Campus, there is a 24 hour access to computing facilities, and the Department offers help and support throughout your course.

 Prior to commencing your course, you may find it helpful to familiarise yourself with some core IT skills:

 - Communicating via email

 - Searching the web for information, eg online shopping, booking a holiday, homework

 - Using e-learning resources to support your learning

 A variety of methods is used to assess students' academic learning throughout the course.
 These include essays, care studies, practical assessment and project work, as well as timed examinations on known topics.